cappuccino/cappuccino/README.markdown

 To run Cappuccino applications, all you need is a web browser that understands JavaScript.

+To develop Cappuccino applications, all you need is a simple text editor.
+However, Cappuccino's integrated Xcode support leverages the eases of Cocoa development for web development.

 To build Cappuccino itself, please read below.
 More information is available
 here: [Getting and Building the Source](http://wiki.github.com/cappuccino/cappuccino/getting-and-building-the-source>).